zowe/zowe-cli/docs/CommandFormatStandards.md

-# Command Format Standards
+# Command Format Guidelines and User Experience Best Practices
-This article is a living summary of conventions and best practices for command and option descriptions (help text) in Zowe CLI and plug-ins.
+This article is a living summary of conventions and best practices for command syntax including descriptions (help text) in Zowe CLI and plug-ins.

 ## Contents
 - [Command Structure Guidelines](#command-structure-guidelines)